Christheoguipo/myFlix-client/README.md

 ## API Used

 The myFlix client interacts with the [Retro Movie Vault API](https://retro-movie-vault-5ccf6999c998.herokuapp.com), which serves as the backend for managing movie data, user authentication, and profiles.

-## API Documentation

-For details on the API endpoints and usage, refer to the [Retro Movie Vault API Documentation](https://retro-movie-vault-5ccf6999c998.herokuapp.com).

-### AI Usage Declaration

-This documentation was generated with the assistance of an artificial intelligence tool, specifically [ChatGPT](https://www.openai.com/gpt), to enhance the efficiency of the documentation creation process.

-**Why AI Assistance?**
-Integrating AI into the documentation workflow allowed for rapid content creation, aiding in the formulation of clear and concise explanations.
-However, it's important to note that while AI was used, human review and verification were conducted to ensure the accuracy and relevance of the information.

-**Feedback and Improvements**
-If you come across any sections that seem unclear, inaccurate, or require further clarification, please feel free to provide feedback.
-Your input is valuable for ongoing improvement, and the documentation will be regularly reviewed and updated as needed.

-**OpenAI ChatGPT**
-[ChatGPT](https://www.openai.com/gpt) is developed by OpenAI and is part of a family of language models.
-Its purpose is to assist with natural language understanding and generation tasks.

-We believe in transparency, and this declaration aims to inform readers about the integration of AI technology into the documentation creation process.